DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
-type? | string | Specifies table row type.
-Used to identify cell template for rendered row.
-For rows passed by user into the widget type is not defined
+type? | string | Specifies the table row type.
+Used to identify a cell template for a rendered row.
+Type is not defined for rows passed by a user into the widget

 ### <a name="table-column"></a>TableColumn